 In my point of view, efficiency is key.
 So, it doesn’t matter how cheap something is, if it doesn’t work, it doesn’t work.
 What can we say about the efficiency of a fan in a crawl space?

 A fan may not be the most efficient ventilation solution for your crawl space if you live in a particularly damp or humid environment.
 This is because a fan will only circulate the air around the crawl space.
 So, if the air in the space is humid and moist, it will only push humid and moist air around.
-It will not remove the moisture from the air.
+It will not remove moisture from the air.

 The efficiency of the fan depends on your environment.
 It all comes down to the relative humidity in your crawl space.
 Once the humidity in the air rises above 60% in the crawl space, you are creating the perfect breeding ground for mold spores.